Denhonator/KHPCSpeedrunTools/1FMMods/readme.md

 - Randomizes items, level ups, rewards, magic, trinities and chests
 - If seed.txt exists, it will try to use it.
 Otherwise, the file will be created with a random seed.
 - randofiles folder should be placed in the same folder as the .dll when using Luabackend Hook by Sirius
+    - This now only includes the translations, seed, save, and spoilers.
+All other info is in .lua files located in `io_packages/Rando` and should be placed in the same location (inside their folders) as the script itself ie. rando mod is at `scripts/kh1/1fmRandoSomeLogic.lua` and the other data is `scripts/kh1/io_packages/Rando/chests.lua`
 - Combine with SaveAnywhere and InstantGummi to get to world map right away.
 Everything will be open.

 ## EnemyRando: